sanjsingh07/Domi-chain/docs/src/cluster/stake-delegation-and-rewards.md

 ### Withdrawal

-Only lamports in excess of effective+activating stake may be withdrawn at any time.
+Only tock in excess of effective+activating stake may be withdrawn at any time.
 This means that during warmup, effectively no stake can be withdrawn.
 During cooldown, any tokens in excess of effective stake may be withdrawn \(activating == 0\).
 Because earned rewards are automatically added to stake, withdrawal is generally only possible after deactivation.

 ### Lock-up